 rt_err_t rt_device_set_rx_indicate(rt_device_t dev, rt_err_t (rx_ind)(rt_device_t dev, rt_size_t size))

-Parameter Description
+Parameter Describe

 dev The device handle

 rx_ind Callback function pointer

 dev Device handle (callback function parameter)

 size Buffer data size (callback function parameter)

-Return -
+return -

 RT_EOK Set successfully

-The callback function for this function is provided by the user.
-If the serial port is opened in the interrupt receiving mode, when the serial port receives a data and triggers an interrupt, the callback function will be called.
-The data size in the buffer at this time will be placed in the size parameter, and the serial port device handle will be placed in the dev parameter for the user to obtain.
+The callback function for this function is provided by the caller.
+If the serial port is opened in the interrupt receiving mode, when the serial port receives a data and generates an interrupt, the callback function will be called, and the data size of the buffer at this time will be placed in the size parameter, and the serial port device handle will be placed in the dev parameter for the caller to obtain.

-If the serial port is opened in DMA receiving mode, this callback function will be called when DMA finishes receiving a batch of data.
+If the serial port is opened in DMA receive mode, this callback function will be called when DMA finishes receiving a batch of data.

-In general, the reception callback function can transmit a semaphore or event to notify the serial port data processing thread that data arrives.
+In general, the receive callback function can send a semaphore or event to notify the serial port data processing thread that data arrives.